 An anchor.
 A multipurpose space.
 A home in miniature.
 Living rooms are big news.
 They’re the places people spend the most of their waking home time in and they double as cinemas, tea rooms, games rooms, reading nooks and even bedrooms (when Netflix binge takes an all-night turn).

 A living room is a room we like to feel personally comfortable in but also a place others will feel comfortable in too and it’s usually the biggest space in the home making it, often, the hardest to design.
-Choosing a colour palette is just the beginning but an important first step.
-Discover some of the most beautiful living room colour schemes, from subtle and cosy to daring and confident below.
+Choosing a living room colour palette is just the beginning but an important first step.
+Discover some of the most beautiful living room colour schemes & colour combinations, from subtle and cosy to daring and confident below.
 For inspiration on other rooms, read our guides to Dining Room Colour Schemes and Bedroom Colour Schemes.

 Living Room Colour Schemes: Blue & Grey Living Room